khanh-devos/blog_memory/_posts/2024-11-01-Git-and-Github.md

     1. git bisect start : start the searching.
     2. git bisect bad : set current version is bad.
     3. git bisect good v2.6.13-rc2 : v2.6.13-rc2 is known to be good (use "git log" to display list of commit IDs).
-    4. git bisect bad : this command will <b>"check out"</b> back one step to the previous commit in the past, then we could inspect whether the bug issue is still existing or not.
+    4. git bisect bad : this command will <b>"check out"</b> back one step to the previous version, then we could inspect whether the bug issue is still existing or not.
-    5. If the bug is still there, "git bisect bad" again to "check out" back another step to the more previous commit, inspect the bug issue again.
-Continue until we find the closest commit that the bug issue does not happen.
-Now we know the commit after this commit is a place where the bug issue happened for the first time.
-Use "git show commitID" to check the changes inside the commit.
+    5. If the bug is still there, "git bisect bad" again to "check out" back another step to the more previous version, inspect the bug issue again.
+Continue until we find the closest version that the bug issue does not happen.
+Now we know the commit after this version is a place where the bug issue happened for the first time.
+Use "git show commitID" to check the changes inside it.
-    6. git bisect reset: cancel the searching session, then fix the bug.
+    6. git bisect reset: cancel the searching session, <a href="https://www.loom.com/share/441b848fe2524f50aae31712657fa3d4?sid=b06cfda5-662f-4c15-a08e-82b4d0544cc3" target="_blank">then fix the bug.</a><br><br>

-18. <b>git rebase </b>: keep commit history clean and clear by allowing to combine several commits into one, then force pushing again.
+18. <b>git rebase </b>: keep commit history clean and clear by allowing to combine several commits into one by "squashing" technique, then force pushing again. <i>(Note: should not use for a group branch)</i>.
+    - git rebase -i HEAD~5 : tell git that we want to rebase the last five commits.
+A window editor will appear, replace the word "pick" with "squash" on the commit we want to squash into one commit.
+    - Edit a new commit message for the commit that will replaces all the combined commits.
+    - git push origin featureBranch --force : push to change the commit history at Github.